tttor/ctrl-foundation/apply/vpg_zeng_2018.md

   * grasping: both fingers attempt to move x cm below q
 * learning fully convolutional action-value fn
   * huber loss
+  * extend vanilla deep Q-networks (DQN) [30] by modeling our Q-function as two feed-forward fully convolutional networks (FCNs) [31];
+    one for each motion primitive behavior (pushing and grasping respectively).
 * reward
+  * `R_g(.) = 1` if a grasp is successful
+    (computed by thresholding on the antipodal distances between gripper fingers after a grasp attempt) and
+  * `R_p(.) = 0.5` for pushes that make detectable changes to the environment
+    (where changes are detected if the sum of differences between heightmaps exceeds some threshold).

 ## setup
 * two fully convolutional networks that